Viktor Bannikov: Club

+International

 Professional career and awards

 During his playing career, five times he was named to the symbolic dream team (33 of the best) which was picked on an annual basis.
 At the end of the 1970s he was on the coaching positions for couple of Ukrainian teams.
-In 1991, he earned the distinguished master of sport of USSR award.
+In 1963, he earned the distinguished master of sport of USSR award.
 He held a title of a distinguished coach of the Ukrainian SSR.
-From 1991 to 1996 he was the president of the Football Federation of Ukraine and until 2001 he stayed there as the vice-president.

 He had initiated the first official match for the Ukraine national football team.
 He had been awarded the Ruby Order of UEFA "For service".
 He dedicated his whole life to football and particularly to the development of the Ukrainian football.

+Football functionary

+From 1991 to 1996 he was elected as the president of the Football Federation of Ukraine and until 2001 he stayed there as the vice-president.

+Personal life

+In his interview to the Soviet sports magazine "Futbol-Khokey" in 1970, Bannikov told that he lost his father early in life who perished in the war.
+He also said that with his mother they returned to Zhytomyr in 1946 when he was 8.
+As a teenager he had to work at a shoe factory, while attending school.
+About his sports interest, at first Bannikov was involved in track and field, particularly the high jump being able to clear 195 meter height.
+He also participated in basketball and volleyball.
+As a basketballer, Bannikov received the GTO 1st Class achievement award (Ready for Labour and Defence of the USSR).

+To football Bannikov arrived by random occurrence when some passerby who introduced himself as Lev Misiozhnik invited him to a factory team that he was managing in the position of a goalkeeper.
+And at the age of 20, Bannikov entered the realm of association football.
+Following his first game for a factory team he ended up in a hospital receiving concussion during his collision with a forward.